OpenPonk/openponk.github.io/_sources/index.rst.txt

 Requirements
 ============

-Windows should work out of the box.
+On Windows or with 64b OpenPonk, you should not need any additional prerequisities.

-**Linux may require extra configuration** as Pharo VM is still primarily 32bit.
-Please refer to Pharo's [official guide](http://pharo.org/gnu-linux-installation).
+**32b OpenPonk on Linux may require extra configuration**.
+Please refer to Pharo's [official guide](http://pharo.org/gnu-linux-installation#64-bit-System-Setup).

 Additionally you will require 32bit `cairo2` library, usually available in distribution package managers as `libcairo2:i386` (debian), `libcairo2`, etc.